slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Object Sizes
 The number of lines in a class must not exceed 1000 and those in a method must not exceed 100
 - Logging
 Logging should be performed at the correct logging level.
 Logging at the INFO level should be minimally done and should not be used for debugging purposes.
 The DEBUG level should be used for that.
-When handling exceptions, the WARN or ERROR level should be used
+When handling exceptions, the WARN or ERROR level should be used.
 - Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
 This means that the error should be logged and necessary actions must be taken.
-Empty catch statements must no
+Empty catch statements must not be encountered in any repository.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MTM4MjM2NSwtMTY1Mzk2ODIyOSwtMT
+eyJoaXN0b3J5IjpbMTgwNDIyMTI4MiwtMTY1Mzk2ODIyOSwtMT
 I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
 NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
 wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy